microsoft/onnxruntime/docs/extensions/index.md

 help(onnxruntime_extensions.gen_processing_models)
 ```
 ### NOTE: These data processing model can be merged into other model [onnx.compose](https://onnx.ai/onnx/api/compose.html) if needed.
-## Inference with ONNX Runtime Extensions
+## Inference with ONNX Runtime and Extensions

 ### Python
 There are individual packages for the following languages, please install it for the build.